 John Pappajohn has served as our President and Director since inception.
 Mr. Pappajohn currently serves as the President and principal stockholder of Equity Dynamics, Inc., a financial consulting firm, and has served as such since 1969.
 He is also the sole owner of Pappajohn Capital Resources, a venture capital firm.
 Mr. Pappajohn has been involved in the development and financing of more than one hundred companies during his career and has served as a director of more than 40 public companies.
-Mr. Pappajohn currently serves as a director of the following public companies: American CareSource Holdings, Inc., ConMed Healthcare Management, Inc., PharmAthene, Inc., and SpectraScience, Inc., which trade under the symbols "NASDAQ NMS:ANCI," "NASDAQ OTCBB:CMHM," "AMEX:PIP," and "NASDAQ OTCBB:SCIE", respectively.
+Mr. Pappajohn currently serves as a director of the following public companies: American CareSource Holdings, Inc., ConMed Healthcare Management, Inc., as a director of the following public companies: American CareSource Holdings, Inc., ConMed Healthcare Management, Inc., and PharmAthene, Inc., which trade under the symbols "NASDAQ NMS:ANCI," "NASDAQ OTCBB:CMHM," "NASDAQ OTCBB:CNSO," and "AMEX:PIP," respectively.
 Mr. Pappajohn received his B.S.C. from the University of Iowa in 1952.